Elektrobit/ebcl_template/docs/intro/dev_container.md

 Where `<preset>` is the one also used when building the to be deployed application.

-3. Deploy the application from your original decontainer session:
+3. Deploy the application from your original devcontainer session:

 ```
 TARGET=<preset> source /workspace/apps/common/deployment.targets && $SSH_PREFIX rsync -rlptv -e "ssh -p $SSH_PORT" --exclude */include/* --exclude *.debug /workspace/results/apps/<application>/qemu-aarch64/build/install/ $SSH_USER@[$TARGET_IP]:/